 Recommended for investors and CFD traders speaking German and focusing on European securities

-Flatex is Germany-based stockbroker, regulated by the Federal Financial Supervisory Authority (BaFin).
-Its predecessor, PRE.IPO AG was established in 1999 and it received the banking and brokerage license in 2005 when the company was renamed to Flatex.
+Flatex is a Germany-based stockbroker, regulated by Germany's Federal Financial Supervisory Authority (BaFin).
+It was originally established as PRE.IPO AG in 1999 and received its banking and brokerage license in 2005, when the company was renamed Flatex.

-Flatex is considered safe because it has a long track record, is listed on several stock exchanges, has a banking background, discloses its financials, and is regulated by a top-tier regulator.
+Flatex is considered safe because it has a long track record, is listed on a stock exchange, has a banking background, discloses its financials and is regulated by a top-tier authority.

-Flatex has low mutual fund and bond fees.
-Moreover, It holds a banking license, is listed on several stock exchanges and has a strong parent company.
-It also has lots of high-quality educational tools.
+Flatex has low fees for popular asset classes like stocks and ETFs.
+It holds a banking license, is listed on several stock exchanges and has a strong parent company.
+Its educational tools are also varied and of high quality.

-On the other hand, the stock, ETF, and forex fees are high.
-The account opening for non-German residents is overly complicated and takes several days, even weeks.
-You can use only use bank transfers for deposits and withdrawals.
-Lastly, as most of the services are in German, good German language skill is needed.
+On the other hand, forex fees and margin rates are high.
+The account opening for non-German residents is overly complicated and can take even weeks.
+You can use only use bank transfer for deposits and withdrawals.
+Lastly, a good knowledge of German is required as the services are all in German.

 |🗺️ Country of regulation||Germany|